Falsification and consciousness: Acknowledgments

 \section{Acknowledgments}

 We would like to thank David Chalmers, Ned Block, and the participants of the NYU philosophy of mind discussion group for valuable comments and discussion.
-Thanks also to Stephan Sellmaier, Timo Freiesleben, Mark Wulff Carstensen and Sofiia Rappe for feedback on early versions of the manuscript.
+Thanks also to Ryota Kanai, Jake Hanson, Stephan Sellmaier, Timo Freiesleben, Mark Wulff Carstensen and Sofiia Rappe for feedback on early versions of the manuscript.

 \textbf{Author contributions:} J.K.and E.H. conceived the project and wrote the article. \textbf{Competing interests:} The authors declare no competing interests.